MooersLab/voice-in-plus-commands/README.md

 - LaTeX boilerplate
 - open specific websites in browser (e.g., `open PubMed`, `open Google Scholar`, `open PDB`, `open LBSF`, `open OCSB`, `open weather forecast`)

-I use contractions in my speech, but I do not want them in my writing.
+I use contractions in my speech but do not want them in my writing.
 I mapped all the contractions that I could find to their expansions.
 Whenever I say a contraction, it is expanded automatically as the software transcribes the text.

 It is easy to expand acronyms from memory into the wrong phrase.
 Their inclusion in the library eliminates the need to look them up more than once.
 If I say the command `expand XXX`, acronym XXX is expanded immediately after it is spoken.
-The expansions of acronyms negate the need of having to look them up again and again to check that they are correct.
+The expansions of acronyms negate the need to look them up again and again to ensure that they are correct.

 I also include expansions of the names of colleagues from their first name to their full name.
-This ensures that the spelling of the last name is correct and that I do not have to look up the spelling repeatedly.
+This ensures that the spelling of the last name is correct and that I do not have to look it up repeatedly.
 These types of commands were removed to protect the identity of my colleagues.

-I can imagine mapping voice commands to insert cite keys to standard citations for specific software and methods and to key equations.
+I can imagine mapping voice commands to insert cite keys to standard citations for standard methods and to key equations.
-This kind of information is very domain specific and not included here.
+This kind of information is domain-specific and not included here.
+Instead, I have set up several domain-specific libraries in separate repositories so that users can download only those collections of voice snippets relevant to their work.
+See [Voice Computing](https://github.com/MooersLab/MooersLab?tab=readme-ov-file#voice-computing) section of the MooersLab landing page for hyperlinks to these repositories.

 By using a voice command to navigate to a favorite web page, you can keep your fingers on the keyboard.
-It is also faster to use a voice command to navigate to a desired page than to have to use the mouse cursor to navigate to that web page.
+It is also faster to use a voice command to navigate to a desired page than to use the mouse cursor to navigate to that web page.

 Most of my writing is done in LaTeX.
-The [overleaf.com](https://www.overleaf.com/about/features-overview) webservice makes writing in LaTeX easy.
+The [overleaf.com](https://www.overleaf.com/about/features-overview) web service makes writing in LaTeX easy.
 Its one weakness of Overleaf is that it lacks support for code snippets.
 Voice In Plus offers the opportunity to overcome this limitation.
 I have mapped voice commands to several dozen LaTeX code snippets.

-Another approach that I have discussed in the past to overcome the absence of code snippets in Overleaf and elsewhere is to send the text area from Overleaf to one of five popular text editors via the GhostText plugin for most web browsers.
+Another approach I have discussed to overcome the absence of code snippets in Overleaf and elsewhere is to send the text area from Overleaf to one of five popular text editors via the GhostText plugin for most web browsers.
 The code snippets available in these text editors can be inserted into the text.

 Because only the English contraction commands may have more widespread appeal and utility, these have been segregated into a separate file available [here](https://github.com/MooersLab/voice-in-plus-contractions).